Celiac disease symptoms and treatment

 Complications of celiac disease

-Complications from celiac disease are possible for both people who pursue treatment and people who don’t get treatment.
+Complications from celiac disease are possible for both people who pursue celiac disease treatment and people who don’t get treatment.
 Some complications of celiac disease are:

 - Osteomalacia (softening of the bones)